ExtremeNetworksSA/XIQ_SSID_to_CCG/readme.md

 ## <span style="color:purple"> Purpose </span>
 This script is designed to interact with the ExtremeCloud IQ (XIQ) API to manage SSIDs and Client Connectivity Groups (CCGs).
 The script performs the following tasks:

+1. Allows for VIQ_ID input for external accounts.
-1. Retrieves all devices and their radio information from the XIQ API.
+2. Retrieves all devices and their radio information from the XIQ API.
-2. Creates a CSV file containing the Access Points (APs), radio, SSID, and BSSID, allowing for filtering based on SSID.
+3. Creates a CSV file containing the Access Points (APs), radio, SSID, and BSSID, allowing for filtering based on SSID.
-3. Option to continue and add devices to CCG.
+4. Option to continue and add devices to CCG.
-4. (optional) Ensures that a CCG exists for each SSID.
+5. (optional) Ensures that a CCG exists for each SSID.
 If a CCG does not exist, the script creates it and adds all devices with the SSID to the new CCG.
-5. (optional) If a CCG already exists, the script checks if any device with the SSID is not included in the CCG and adds it if necessary.
+6. (optional) If a CCG already exists, the script checks if any device with the SSID is not included in the CCG and adds it if necessary.

 This process helps maintain accurate and up-to-date CCGs based on the SSIDs present on the devices.